-Students from abroad doing their internship in the Netherlands may be subject to different rules regarding their tax position and social insurance.
-Students from non-EU countries must hold a COSPA Internship Agreement.
+- If the intern is a student from abroad, deviating rules may apply with regard to taxes and social insurance. - For non-EU students a COSPA internship agreement is required.
 This covers liability and accident insurance.
-This document should be present in the records of the internship providing company for the purpose of inspections by the Inspectorate SZW.
-Refer to www.nuffic.nl
+This document must be present in the records of the internship provider, so it can be checked by the Netherlands Labour Authority.
+Refer to www.nuffic.nl.